BitcoinQnA/bitcoin-monthly/index.md

 **We aim to index these main categories:-**

-* Protocol, Wallet, Node + Infastructure updates
+* Protocol + infastructure updates
 * New releases
 * Notable podcasts
 * Educational resources